Soccera1/bnu/docs/gnu-test-boundaries.md

 The QEMU matrix routes those groups, plus security-module cases, to suitable guests.

-The accepted matrix result is 727 passing tests and the six boundaries below.
+The last complete accepted matrix result, recorded before the July 2026 single-call source refactor, is 727 passing tests and the six boundaries below.
-In each case, the environment prevents a normal BNU command from beginning; it is not a skipped command behavior.
+The refactored layout passes the local bounded suite, but these matrix results should remain identified as historical until the complete matrix is rerun.
+In each boundary case, the environment prevents a normal BNU command from beginning; it is not a skipped command behavior.

 ## Boundaries